 BPM has remained a pervasive persistent management concern for dozens of years.
 As the interest in process analysis, automation, and optimization continues, organizations need individuals that understand the requirements business places on the design of processes and can synchronize this demand with the technical capabilities of the underlying information systems infrastructure.
 Business Process Management skills are in high demand for positions such as Business Analysts, System Integrators, Consultants, Compliance Managers, Process Managers and Owners, CIOs and COOs.

-BPR is considered one of the most important solutions for leveraging IT’s ability to reduce business expenses, including working with business partners to re-engineer processes in leveraging technologies such as Enterprise resource planning (ERPs), Customer relationship management (CRMs), and newer technologies including robotics process automation (Cognitive Computing), IoT (internet of things), Bring-Your-Own-Infrastructure, and SMAC (Social, Mobile, Business Analytics, and Cloud).
+BPR is considered one of the most important solutions for leveraging IT’s ability to reduce business expenses, including working with business partners to re-engineer processes in leveraging technologies such as Enterprise resource planning (ERPs), Customer relationship management (CRMs), and newer technologies including robotics process automation (Cognitive Computing), AI, Blockchain, IoT (internet of things), Bring-Your-Own-Infrastructure, and SMAC (Social, Mobile, Business Analytics, and Cloud).
 In essence, IT is in the business of business process change.
 Technology alone is not sufficient; strong collaboration with the business to change how they leverage technology is fundamental.

 Description of the 4 courses (select 4) are: